ankitisgood/eth-beginner/README.md

 5. Lastly, your burn function should have conditionals to make sure the balance of account is greater than or equal to the amount that is supposed to be burned.

 ## Description
 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a three function that inputs the values, checks the condition using error handling statement and executes the function.
+The contract has a three function one for mapping, second for mining and third for burning the token.

-The check_require function sets a value but requires the input value to be greater than 0 for this it uses require() for input validation, If the value is less than 0 than ot returns string value "Input is valid".
+The mapping function maps the address with balances.

-The check_assert function takes two uint value and their sum is stored in another variable.
-Now if the sum is less than 255, The function returns
+The mint function is used to mint the nft and add the minted amount to total_supply and balances of the address provided.

-"sum is valid" string, for this we use assert() for validation here.
+The burn function is used to burn the nft that we have minted and subtract the burn amount from total_supply and balances of the address provided.

-The check_revert function takes two uint value and their sum is stored in another variable.
-Now if the sum is greater than 0 and less than 255, The function returns "no overflow" string and sum value, for this we use revert() for validation here.
+Here, we have provided a if statement to check balance is greater than the value to be burnt, if balance is less than value than the further code will not execute.

 ## Getting Started